softeng-feup/open-cx-softbeanies/Development-Report.md

 The user is the actor in this functionality.

 #### Preconditions and postconditions
-To execute this functionality the user needs to navigate in the app and go to the "Explore" section.
-Another option to archieve this is to select an option to find the path to a chosen location.
-In the end in both options it will be present the user location in the map.
+To execute this functionality the user needs to have already chosen any option that ends on the page with the representation of the map building.
+In the end it will be present the user location in the map.

 #### Normal flow
 After the user goes through one of the preconditions it will trigger a chain of action:

 * request location to the GPS system;
 * the resulting information will be passed by the backend to the Google Maps API;
-* The Google Maps IP will display the location of the user.
+* The Google Maps API will display the location of the user.

 #### Alternative Flows and Exceptions